activeadmin/activeadmin/README.md

-Thanks to [all the people that ever contributed to this project through code][contributors] or other means such as bug reports, issue triaging, feature suggestions, code snippet tips, slack dicussions and so on.
+Thanks to [all the people that ever contributed to this project through code][contributors] or other means such as bug reports, issue triaging, feature suggestions, code snippet tips, Slack discussions and so on.

 Thanks to [Tidelift][tidelift] and all our Tidelift subscribers.